teamdeeson/deeson-dev-challenge/README.md

 to use.
 We would like you to download the build, make some changes and find a place to host the final result.

+**You'll need to start off by forking this repository to make your own.**

 ## Install
 Feel free to use your own web stack to develop on, but if you're new to Drupal it might be worth checking out Acquia Dev Desktop 2 (https://docs.acquia.com/dev-desktop2), which is a xAMP stack